Speed Grapher: Anime

 The episodes of Speed Grapher are directed by Kunihisa Sugishima, animated by Gonzo, and produced by TV Asahi.
 They initially aired on TV Asahi between April 8, 2005, and September 30, 2005, in Japan.
 It was then released to twelve DVD compilations, each containing two episodes, between July 2005 and June 2006 by Sony Pictures Entertainment.

-The North American adaptation was licensed to Funimation, who released it to DVD and on iTunes.
+The North American adaptation was licensed to Funimation (later Crunchyroll, LLC), who released it to DVD and on iTunes.
 The six DVD compilations, containing four episodes each, were released to Region 1 between July 2006 and March 2007.
 Several "Limited Edition" DVDs were also released on the same dates as the regular DVDs.
 On March 11, 2008, a box set was released.
 Speed Grapher aired on the Independent Film Channel between March 7 and August 15, 2008.
 On September 28, 2006, Madman Entertainment revealed that it had received a license to distribute Speed Grapher to Australia and New Zealand.
 Madman released the first DVD volume with a collector's box on October 11, 2006.
 A box release, with all six DVD compilations, was released on March 19, 2008.
 In the United Kingdom, Speed Grapher was licensed to MVM Films, who released six DVD compilations between April 16, 2007, and February 4, 2008.
 Speed Grapher was also aired internationally by Animax.
 In Latin America, Animax aired the series in Brazil, Argentina, Venezuela, and Mexico.
 Future showings are also planned in Asia.

 Manga

 Based directly on the anime, a manga series, also entitled Speed Grapher, was released in Japan by MediaWorks and was originally serialized in Monthly Dengeki Comic GAO!.
 Illustrated by Tomozo, the series was collected into three tankōbon, which were released between September 2005 and September 2006.

 The series was licensed to Chuang Yi in Singapore, who released all three volumes of the manga in English on December 11, 2007, July 22, 2008, and November 2009 respectively.
 Chuang Yi also released the series in Chinese.
 The Speed Grapher manga received another English release by Tokyopop in North America, who released the first two volumes on September 16, 2008, and December 2, 2008, respectively.
 The third volume was set to be released on March 10, 2009, but was cancelled shortly beforehand.
 In Germany, the manga was licensed to Carlson Comics, who released all three volumes.
+Titan Comics is set to re-release the manga in English in 2024.